npham49/weather-cast/README.md

 # OVERVIEW
-- A simple weather forcast website made with HTML,CSS and Vanilla JavaScript utilizing OpenWeather's API.
+- A simple weather forecast website made with HTML,CSS and Vanilla JavaScript utilizing OpenWeather's API.
-- The website is capable of showing multiple cities, 7-day forcast and 24-hour forcast using get requests to the OpenWeatherMap database.
+- The website is capable of showing multiple cities, 7-day forecast and 24-hour forecast using get requests to the OpenWeatherMap database.

 # HOW TO USE